 Continuing with the video Palace shared another clip, in which Catherine is showing some of the pics that she has selected from the entries.
 Showing a picture of a little girl singing, The Duchess said,

 I just wanted to say a huge thank you to everybody who has taken part and contributed to Hold Still.
 I’ve seen some amazing images and I just wanted to share some of those images with you today.
 The first image I wanted to share with you is this one, which I think is fantastic and I think a lot of families out there can probably relate to this which is sweet.
 A little girl in the background trying to sing out let us go.

 The second pic Duchess showed is called ‘Distance Gaming’.
 Catherine described the picture as” and this ingenious six years old girl is here photographed with her granny playing a game I think noughts and crosses look like.
 But what a great idea!“

-One hundred shortlisted portraits will be selected by the Duchess personally to feature in a gallery without walls – a one of a kind digital exhibition open to all.
-Participants are also encouraged to provide a short written submission to outline the experiences and emotions of those depicted in their photograph.
+One hundred shortlisted portraits will be selected by the Duchess personally to feature in a gallery without walls – a one-of-a-kind digital exhibition open to all.
+Participants are also encouraged to provide a short written submission to outline the experiences and emotions of those depicted in their photographs.
 This picture titled ‘Life Goes On by’ was submitted by Matthew Williams in which a hospital worker decked out in full PPE is holding a newborn baby.
 About the Project Palace said,

 “Whilst many people’s lives are on hold to help protect our helpers and heroes, there are some that are working harder than ever, and others that are enduring the upheaval of hardship and loss.
 Hold Still will capture a snapshot of the people of the UK at this time, creating a collective portrait of our nation which will reflect resilience and bravery, humour and sadness, creativity and kindness, human tragedy and hope as we hold still for the good of others, and celebrate those who have continued so we can stay safe.